rustdesk/doc.rustdesk.com/content/self-host/pro/installscript/_index.en.md

 `bash <(wget -qO- https://raw.githubusercontent.com/rustdesk/rustdesk-server-pro/main/convertfromos.sh)`

 What it does:

 - Disable and removes the old services
-- Install some dependencys
+- Install some dependencies
 - Setup ufw firewall if available
 - Create a Folder /var/lib/rustdesk-server and copy the certs here
 - Delete /var/log/rustdesk and create /var/log/rustdesk-server